Ajay Ahuja

-Reports by the Indian media of Ahuja's capture and killing by Pakistani troops during the conflict sparked a major uproar within India.
+Reports by the Indian media of Ahuja's capture and killing by Pakistani troops during the conflict sparked a major uproar within India, as is often seen in the case of rising tensions with Pakistan.

 Early life and military career

 Ajay was born on 22 May 1963 in Kota, Rajasthan, India.
 He attended Saint Paul's Senior Secondary School, a renowned missionary school for boys.
-He graduated from the Indian National Defence Academy and was commissioned as a fighter pilot in the Indian Air Force on 14 June 1985.
+He graduated from the National Defence Academy and was commissioned as a fighter pilot in the Indian Air Force on 14 June 1985.
 Ahuja was promoted to the rank of squadron leader on 14 June 1996.

-As a fighter pilot, he toured on MiG-21 and MiG-23 fighter aircraft, and gained instructional flying experience of over 1,000 hours that was spent teaching ab-initio pilots.
+As a fighter pilot, he flew on MiG-21 and MiG-23 fighter aircraft, and gained instructional flying experience of over 1,000 hours that was spent teaching ab-initio pilots.
 In 1997, Ahuja was posted to the Bhisiana Air Force Station in Bhatinda, Punjab.
 Shortly after his assignment to the role of flight commander with the No. 17 Squadron, the Kargil War had broken out between India and Pakistan in 1999.

 Kargil War and shoot-down by Pakistani forces

 On 27 May 1999, as part of Operation Safed Sagar during Kargil War, Squadron leader Ahuja was undertaking a photo reconnaissance mission.
-While, aother member of the mission package, Flight lieutenant Nachiketa ejected from his MiG-27L after an engine flame out.
+While another member of the mission package, Flight Lieutenant Nachiketa ejected from his MiG-27L after an engine flame out.
 Squadron leader Ahuja stayed over enemy positions to help the rescue attempts knowing full well the existence of enemy surface-to-air missiles in the area.
 However, his MiG-21MF fighter, C-1539, was hit by a Pakistani shoulder-fired FIM-92 Stinger.
 Ahuja gave a radio call – "Hercules, something has hit my plane, possibility of missile hit cannot be ruled out, I am ejecting over...(location).".
 IAF authorities lost track of his aircraft and all communication shortly afterward.

 Circumstances of death

-According to the data released by the Indian Air Force, Ahuja's aircraft had crossed the Line of Control, into the Pakistani area.
-Where he was captured and killed by Pakistan army personnel, after he landed.
+According to the data released by the Indian Air Force, Ahuja's aircraft had crossed the Line of Control into the Pakistani area.
+He was captured and killed by Pakistan Army personnel after he landed.
 After his body was recovered, a post-mortem examination was conducted.
 The report revealed two fatal bullet wounds and a fractured knee, the latter likely sustained during landing after ejection, indicating that he was alive upon landing.
-However, this incident strictly rejected by Pakistan.
+However, this incident was strictly rejected by Pakistan.
 Squadron leader Ahuja's body would be recovered by the men of the 10th Battalion of the Garhwal Rifles.